 - This method could be applied to a variety of assets upon which assessment of inflow of financial benefits individually could not be estimated easily.

-- It may be the case that the asset could not be revalued every year or the cost of asset may not decline.
-In such a case no depreciation could be charged on the asset.
+- It may be the case that the asset could not be revalued every year or the cost of the asset may not decline.
+In such a case, no depreciation could be charged on the asset.

 - The sum of depreciation that is charged to the assets does not show a steady pattern.

-- The implementation of this method could become costly as revaluation exercise requires assistance from experts and so sometimes result in costs exceeding its benefits.
+- The implementation of this method could become costly as revaluation exercise requires assistance from experts which sometime results in cost exceeding its benefit.

 - The revaluation is a judgmental area and the amount of depreciation to be charged depends upon it.
-So, if the revaluation is not carried accordingly the amount of depreciation charged could be miscalculated.
+So, if the revaluation is not carried accordingly, the amount of depreciation charge could be miscalculated.